-We aim to ensure that all pupils have access to all the school's resources and that they have the opportunity to experience success, are treated fairly and that their individual needs are met.
+We aim to ensure that all pupils have access to all the school's resources and that they can experience success, are treated fairly and that their individual needs are met.

 We recognise the importance of early identification and assessment of children with special educational needs and promote a multi-disciplinary approach.